- June 11, 2020

 Mental Health Issues in International Students: What You Can Do to Move Forward

 Leaving your home nation and moving to Australia for further studies is both daunting and exciting.
-You will meet new friends and study in new surroundings, you will encounter interesting place and people and all this great.
+You will meet new friends and study in new surroundings, you will encounter interesting places and people, and all this is great.
 However, this comes with its own set of challenges for international students: homesickness, juggling assignments, work and social life, and managing your personal health, physical, emotional and mental.

-You will meet many new people once you come to Australia, be it at your university/college, work, neighbourhood and you will develop new connections that will sometimes last well beyond your expectations.
-However, you should make a point of maintain regular contact with your friends and family back home as they are your best support network.
-You should have the comfort of falling back to familiar relationships if you are feeling down and that’s exactly what your friends and family back home provide you.
+You will meet many new people once you come to Australia, be it at your university/college, work, or neighbourhood, and you will develop new connections that will sometimes last well beyond your expectations.
+However, you should make a point of maintaining regular contact with your friends and family back home, as they are your best support network.
+You should have the comfort of falling back to familiar relationships if you are feeling down, and that’s exactly what your friends and family back home provide you.

-Moving to a new country and figuring out everything by own changes your outlook of life.
+Moving to a new country and figuring out everything on your own changes your outlook on life.
 During this transition, your view of yourself may also change.
 If this takes a negative turn, this will create a whole lot of problems for your mental well-being.
-Owing to topics we covered above, you might view yourself as a failure and might beat yourself up.
-This can also happen when you compare yourself to others, especially in social media.
-You should focus on surrounding yourself with people you resect and love and who respect and love you back is very important for your overall betterment.
+Owing to the topics we covered above, you might view yourself as a failure and might beat yourself up.
+This can also happen when you compare yourself to others, especially on social media.
+You should focus on surrounding yourself with people you respect and love and who respect and love you back is very important for your overall betterment.

 What you should understand is that facing mental health issues is not out of the ordinary and can happen to everyone.
-For first year students, these issues can be intensified in university/college setting and/or at work as well.
-Everyone has their own frame of mind; their own world and you cannot compare yourself to the next person in this case.
+For first-year students, these issues can be intensified in university/college settings and/or at work as well.
+Everyone has their own frame of mind, their own world, and you cannot compare yourself to the next person in this case.

-If you find yourself struggling with any issues, anything at all, please reach out and seek for professional help.
+If you find yourself struggling with any issues, anything at all, please reach out and seek professional help.
 Your first step towards getting better through help is reaching out.
-You can start that by visiting your General Practitioner (GP) who in turn will refer you to specialists, if you need any.
+You can start that by visiting your General Practitioner (GP), who in turn will refer you to specialists if you need any.
 And don’t worry about the costs for your GP, your Overseas Student Health Cover (OSHC) covers the cost.

-You can also always reach out to https://www.lifeline.org.au/ at 13 11 14 for 24/7 support if you need to talk to someone.
+You can also always reach out to Lifeline at 13 11 14 for 24/7 support if you need to talk to someone.